 While we discourage applicants to apply within the same academic year, if you choose to do so – you do not need to resubmit transcript(s), diploma(s), certificate(s), and other attachments already submitted with your initial Application for Admission.
 However, we strongly encourage you to provide new information or evidence that supports your ability to succeed in your studies at AUA.

 For eligibility purposes we highly recommend retaking any tests on which you have received low scores.
-However, as long as your test scores (GMAT, GRE, TOEFL iBT, IELTS Academic, SAT, AUA e-Math) are valid at the time of applying, you do not need to retake them.
+However, as long as your required test scores are valid at the time of application, you do not need to retake them.
 You should self-report all scores in your application.
 If your test scores are no longer valid, you will need to retake the required tests.

 Validity of Test Scores